Tutorial Gateway

 The Not Greater than Operator will display the records whose column value is Less than or Equal to the given expression.

-For example, the following SQL Not Greater than Operator query will find the Customers whose [Yearly Income] is Not Greater than 70000.
-It means, it will display all the records whose [Yearly Income] is less than or equal to 70000
+This Not Greater than Operator query will find the Customers whose [Yearly Income] is Not Greater than 70000.
+It means it will display all the records whose [Yearly Income] is less than or equal to 70000.

 SELECT [FirstName]